holmgr/rymdbiljard/README.md

 To calculate the physics we use a time step solution which simulates how the objects properties would change over the time it is given each step.
 The time for the step may vary between steps.
-To solve the collisions, we use a simle but powerful algorithm to make sure all collisions happen in the right order.
+To solve the collisions, we use a simple but powerful algorithm to make sure all collisions happen in the right order.

 1. Calculate the collision time for all collisions that will happen if the objects continue with